wpilibsuite/allwpilib/design-docs/commands-v3.md

 the end of each `run() `invocation.
 Cancelled commands are unmounted and will not be re-mounted;
 they must be rescheduled and be issued new carrier coroutines.

-**Interrupt**: Scheduling a command that requires one or more resources already in use by a running command will interrupt and cancel that running command, so long as the running command has an equal or lower priority level.
+**Interrupt**: Scheduling a command that requires one or more mechanisms already in use by a running command will interrupt and cancel that running command, so long as the running command has an equal or lower priority level.
 Higher-priority commands cannot be interrupted by lower-priority ones.